Jason Varitek: High school and college

 Varitek was Lake Brantley High School's third baseman and relief catcher.
-Brantley's first line catcher was Jerry Thurston, himself a pro prospect.
 In 1990, the Patriots won the state championship.

 Varitek attended Georgia Tech, where he helped lead the Yellow Jackets baseball team to the 1994 College World Series title game, along with future Red Sox teammates Nomar Garciaparra and Jay Payton (they lost to the University of Oklahoma).
 In 1994, he received the Baseball America College Player of the Year Award, and won the Dick Howser Trophy for National Collegiate Player of the Year.
-Varitek graduated from Georgia Tech with a degree in management and is the only Tech baseball player to have his number (33) retired.
+Varitek graduated from Georgia Tech with a degree in management and was the first Tech baseball player to have his number (33) retired.

 In 1991 and 1993, Varitek played collegiate summer baseball in the Cape Cod Baseball League (CCBL) for the Hyannis Mets.
 In 1993, he hit .371 for Hyannis, won the league batting title, and was named the league's MVP.
 In 2002, he was inducted into the CCBL Hall of Fame.
 Varitek was a member of the U.S. national baseball team at the 1992 Summer Olympics.

 Early professional career

 Varitek was drafted 21st overall in the first round by the Minnesota Twins in 1993, but opted to return for his senior year of college.
 Following graduation, Varitek signed with agent Scott Boras and was drafted by the Seattle Mariners in the first round of the 1994 amateur draft, with the 14th pick overall.
 A pioneer of the loopholes in the draft process, Varitek signed with the St. Paul Saints in the independent Northern League before agreeing to terms with the Mariners, and consequently did not enter the Mariners' minor league system until 1995.
-When he finally did join the franchise, Varitek was sent to the AA affiliate Port City Roosters where he first met pitcher and longtime teammate Derek Lowe.
+When he finally did join the franchise, Varitek was sent to the Double-A affiliate Port City Roosters where he first met pitcher and longtime teammate Derek Lowe.
 He was traded with Lowe to the Red Sox during the 1997 season in return for reliever Heathcliff Slocumb, often cited as one of the best trades in the Red Sox's favor in recent history.